xielong/chatgpt-code-review-gerrit-plugin/README.md

 [中文版本](README.zh.md)

+## Features

-This plugin allows you to use ChatGPT for code review in Gerrit conveniently.
-After submitting a patch, OpenAI will provide review feedback in the form of comments.
+1. This plugin allows you to use ChatGPT for code review in Gerrit conveniently.
+After submitting a patchSet, OpenAI will provide review feedback in the form of comments.
+2. You can continue to ask ChatGPT by @{gerritUserName} in the comments to further guide it in generating more targeted review comments.

 ## Getting Started

-1. **Build:** Requires JDK11 or higher, Maven 3.0 or higher.
+1. **Build:** Requires JDK 11 or higher, Maven 3.0 or higher.

    ```bash
    mvn -U clean package